-6) Leave the top vent open all the way and resist the temptation to close it.
-Regulate the temperature with the bottom vents.
-The top vent is needed to create a draft, sucking in fresh air for combustion.
-Control temp with the bottom vents only if you can.
-OK, if you must, you can close the top vent up to half, but no more.
-When the temp gets up to about 200°F, and it will get there quickly on a hot day, throttle back the lower vents to about 1/3 open and keep fiddling with them until you stabilize at about 225-250°F. Regulating temp may be a bit trickier on a new unit until it has built up a nice deposit of char on the inside.
-New units can run a bit hot.
-Once the temp has stabilized at 225 to 250°F, you can open the side door and drop another 2-4 ounce chunk of wood on top of the coals and you are ready to cook.
-For recipes that call for 325°F, like my Ultimate Turkey, use more lit coals.
+When the temp gets up to about 200°F, and it will get there quickly on a hot day, throttle back the vents to about 1/3 open and keep fiddling with them until you stabilize at about 225 to 250°F. Regulating temp may be a bit trickier on a new unit until it has built up a nice deposit of caarbon on the inside.
+New units can run a bit hot because they are reflective.
+For recipes that call for 325°F, like my Ultimate Turkey, use more lit coals and more air.
 If necessary, leave the water pan dry or use sand in it.
 The sand becomes a big heat sink and helps stabilize fluctuations.
 Click here to learn more about controlling temp with vents.